sbarber/sbarber/README.md

 * [If it matters enough to be careful, it matters enough to build a system around it.](https://seths.blog/2018/11/quality-and-effort/)
 * Don't be a Hero - [Problem Prevention > Problem Solving](https://twitter.com/shreyas/status/1218724150312751104) - Planning and [Pre-Mortems](https://hbr.org/2007/09/performing-a-project-premortem) rock!
 * Be Assertive - Not passive aggressive or plain old aggressive.
 Tact and open communication go a long way.

-## For those that work with to me profesionally...

-### My Job
-* Attract and retain world-class talent
-* Set context and priority
-* Remove blockers
-* Advocate for the team with the rest of the company
-* Be open to feedback
-* Get to know the folks on the team and learn how to communicate the best for each person
-* Help guide process to remove friction

-### 1:1s
-* We should talk regularly - once a week or once every other week.
-* You set the agenda.
-What would you like to talk about?
-What’s going well?
-What’s bugging you?
-* These don’t need to be status updates unless you really want to talk about project status.
-* I like [this](https://larahogan.me/blog/first-one-on-one-questions/) format for our first 1:1 as I get to know you.